Syndica/sig/readme.md

 </p>
 <br/>

-_Sig_ is a Solana validator client implementation written in Zig.
+_Sig_ is a Solana validator client implemented in Zig.
 Read the [introductory blog post](https://blog.syndica.io/introducing-sig-by-syndica-an-rps-focused-solana-validator-client-written-in-zig/) for more about the goals of this project.
 <br/>
 <br/>

 ⚠️ NOTE: This is a WIP, please open any issues for any bugs/improvements.

-## 📦 Setup
+## 📋 Setup

 Zig 0.11.0 is required to build Sig.

-<details><summary>Dev Environment Recommendations</summary>
+<details><summary>Dev Environment Details</summary>

 ### Build Dependencies
 - Zig 0.11.0 - Choose one: